eWaterCycle/infra/README.md

 ### File Server

+If you want to create a eWaterCycle machine (aka workspace) that uses a Samba file server (aka shared data source is samba), you need to create a Samba file server first.

 Each collaborative organization should run a single file server.
 This file server will be used to store shared data.
 The file server should be created with the following steps:

 1. Create a new workspace
 2. Select `Samba Server` application
 3. Select size with 2 cores and 16 GB RAM
-4. Select data storage item
+4. Select data storage item, created in previous section
 5. Select private network
 6. Wait for machine to be running
 7. Login to machine with ssh